The Stunning Transformation Of Tiffany Trump

 Tiffany Trump pursued a law degree

-Tiffany Trump's older siblings are busy working for their dad in various ways.
-Donald Trump Jr. is a trustee of the Trump Organization, as is his brother, Eric Trump.
-Eric also serves as Executive Vice President of the organization.
-Ivanka Trump is an advisor to the president and, according to her official White House bio, "focuses on the education and economic empowerment of women and their families as well as job creation and economic growth through workforce development, skills training and entrepreneurship."
+Many of Tiffany Trump's older siblings are busy working for their dad in various ways.
+For example, both Donald Trump Jr. and Eric Trump are Executive Vice Presidents of the Trump Organization, while Ivanka Trump was previously one of Donald Trump's advisors during his first term, focusing on the education and economic empowerment of women, job creation, and economic growth, and more.
 Before her dad was elected to office, Ivanka also worked for the Trump Organization, overseeing development and acquisitions.

 While Tiffany has said she would one day like to follow her brothers and sister into the family business, she wants to bring something different to the table.
 The younger Trump daughter entered her first year at Georgetown Law in 2017.
 In May 2020, Tiffany graduated from law school, as reported by CNN.
 "Congratulations to my fellow Georgetown Law's Class of 2020!
 We did it!" she reportedly wrote on Instagram alongside a video from Georgetown.